zachmccabe/zachmccabe.github.io/about.md

 ---

+{% include chunky.html chunky="Hi.
+It's Zach." %}

-**Hi.
-It's Zach.** You can check the [now page](https://www.zachmccabe.com/now.html) for the latest.
+You can check the [now page](https://www.zachmccabe.com/now.html) for the latest.
 Otherwise, keep reading to learn more about me in the usual about page fashion.

 {% include page_nav.html %}